NEEDS:

 (Understand Human Minds)

-• Freakanomics – Fascinating examples of how the human mind works.
+- Freakanomics – Genuinely fun read if into weird psych situations.
+Fascinating examples of how the human mind works.
 Biases.
 Persuasions.
 Rationalizations.
-“They set out to explore the inner workings of a crack gang, the truth about real estate agents, the secrets of the Ku Klux Klan, and much more.”
+Cool statistics ie the best doctors might, counterintuitively, have the highest death rates (because they have the hardest patients) “They set out to explore the inner workings of a crack gang, the truth about real estate agents, the secrets of the Ku Klux Klan, and much more.”
 Humans are slightly more likely to marry people with names that sound similar (John and Joan).
 Nominative determinism – 2002 by psychologists Brett Pelham, Matthew Mirenberg, and John Jones: For example, they found more dentists named “Dennis” or “Denise” than would be expected by chance.

 Related